 An ambitious redevelopment plan saw the road course bulldozed to make way for an oval circuit in 1995, but plans to complete an infield course came to nothing and the circuit faded from view.

 The tight and dusty infield course was not to everyone's liking and there were several large accidents, including one which put Jörg Müller's BMW out for the weekend.
-Wins went to the Alfa Romeo of Fabrizio Giovanardi in race one and Seat's Peter Terting taking what would prove to be his first and only win in the championship in race two.
+Wins went to the Alfa Romeo of Fabrizio Giovanardi in race one, with Seat's Peter Terting taking what would prove to be his first and only win in the championship in race two.

 Concerns over the proximity of some of the walls on the infield course and a general desire to open up some of the portions of the course for overtaking led to further changes to be made for 2006.
 The Turn 4-5-6 section was bypassed in favour of a new loop which reinstated the oval course's banked Turns 1 and 2, before rejoining the infield course.
 The former Turns 7 and 8 now became Turns 8 and 9, with a slightly re-aligned route to provide additional run-off.
 The rest of the track remained unchanged.